GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: Introduction

-To address these challenges, we propose GAINS (GAussian-based INverse rendering from Sparse multi-view captures), a novel inverse rendering framework designed to operate robustly under sparse-view settings.
-We focus on a Gaussian splatting based framework since state-of-the-art approaches \cite{huang2025fatesgs,yao2024refGS, chen2025gigs} found Gaussian splatting to be more effective for inverse rendering both in terms of quality and efficiency.
-GAINS follows the standard two-stage inverse rendering pipeline, where we first estimate geometry (Stage I), followed by an estimation of material properties and lighting (Stage II).
 Geometry estimation forms the foundation of physically-based rendering, and thus, high-quality geometry is crucial for accurate material and lighting recovery.
-In Stage I, we leverage learning-based priors from monocular depth and normal prediction networks as well as latent diffusion models, drawing inspiration from recent progress in sparse-view Gaussian-based reconstruction methods \cite{yang2024gaussianobject, xiong2023sparsegs}, as detailed in~\autoref{sec:geo_rec}.
-However, the primary contribution of GAINS lies in Stage II, where we introduce three complementary learning-based priors: (1) A \emph{segmentation guidance} that enforces multi-view consistency and reduces noise in material maps.
+In Stage I, we leverage learning-based priors from \emph{monocular depth and normal prediction} networks as well as a \emph{latent diffusion model}, drawing inspiration from recent progress in sparse-view Gaussian-based reconstruction methods \cite{yang2024gaussianobject, xiong2023sparsegs}, as detailed in~\autoref{sec:geo_rec}.
+Each of these priors contributes towards improving geometric estimation accuracy, which further improves novel-view synthesis, BRDF estimation, and relighting.
+In Stage II, we introduce three complementary learning-based priors for improved material estimation: (1) A \emph{segmentation guidance} that enforces multi-view consistency and reduces noise in material maps.
 However, segmentation guidance lacks intrinsic knowledge of surface reflectance, limiting its generalization to novel views and lighting conditions; (2) An \emph{Intrinsic Image Decomposition (IID) prior}, implemented using a state-of-the-art intrinsic image decomposition network, that provides a strong initialization for albedo, at the cost of poor cross-view consistency and weak generalization; and (3) a \emph{latent diffusion prior} that offers strong generalization capabilities.
 However, the latent diffusion prior struggles with material consistency and multi-view consistency.
-Only by combining all three complementary priors (\autoref{sec:mat}), GAINS recovers robust material properties and lighting while achieving stable novel-view synthesis and relighting, even under extreme sparse input conditions.
+Only by combining all three complementary priors (\autoref{sec:mat}), GAINS recovers robust material properties and lighting while achieving stable novel-view synthesis and relighting, even under sparse input conditions, as shown in ~\autoref{fig:teaser}.